Have you ever wonder how to combine several MetaTrader accounts with different strategies into one portfolio account?

 In order to copy/duplicate trades between 5 master accounts and one client account, you will need a special software.
 Among Forex traders it is known as MT4 Trade Copier or simply MetaTrader Account Copier.

 One of the most popular trade copier software is Local Trade Copier, which was created personally by me.

 LTC installation is very simple and well explained in the instruction manual.

 The most important part to mention is that Local Trade Copier consists of two modules (MT4 Expert Advisors).

-First module is called Server EA.
-Its job is to monitor master account and send signal to client account(s) when changes in trade list occurs.
-This means if new position appears on the account or any of the existing positions gets closed of modified, the Server EA will report all client accounts about these changes.
+The first module is called Server EA.
+Its job is to monitor the master account and send the signal to client account(s) when changes in trade list occur.
+This means if new position appears on the account or any of the existing positions gets closed or modified, the Server EA will report all client accounts about these changes.

-Second module is called Client EA.
+The second module is called Client EA.
 Its job is to receive copy trading signals from the Server EA (master accounts) and repeat them on the client account it is running on.
-This means the Client EA is constantly monitoring list of open positions on a client account and compares it with trade list on master accounts received from Server EA.
-If any changes occur, Client EA immediately open, modify or close the trade to match with the master account.
+This means the Client EA is constantly monitoring a list of open positions on a client account and compares it with trade list on master accounts received from Server EA.
+If any changes occur, Client EA immediately opens, modify or close the trade to match with the master account.